ashu-kudesiya/Data-Analytics-by-Anudip-Foundation/Power BI/Task - 1/ReadMe.md

 - **Line & Stacked Column Charts**: Trend visualization for industry profitability.
 - **Map Charts**: Geographic representation of market values and industry presence.

-## Screenshots

-After completing each visualization, take screenshots and save them for documentation purposes.
-Screenshots are necessary for the final report and showcase the results of each analysis step.

 ## Getting Started